-No. 66-ILLEGAL LEG BLOCK (cut back).
+No. 66-ILLEGAL LEG BLOCK (CUT BACK).
 Defensive wrestlers are not allowed to use their leg in a whip-like fashion to take their opponent back to the mat.

-No. 67-ILLEGAL REAR-STANDING DOUBLE-KNEE KICKBACK.
-The offensive wrestler shall not use this maneuver in an attempt to bring the defensive wrestler to the mat.
+No. 67-ILLEGAL REAR STANDING DOUBLE KNEE KICKBACK.
+The wrestler shall not use both feet to kick behind the knees in an attempt to bring the opponent to the mat.